jstrutzel01-cmd/362Group16/README.md

 # 362Group16
 ## Isaac Acuna, William Dam, Seamus Flanagan, Joshua Pavon, Joshua Strutzel
-### Fashion Project App: Zipper Socks
+### Fashion Project App: Fashion Shop

 ---
-**Product Vision :** To create a new website to sell the product zipper socks that will be sold online on personal website as well as be distributed to big name stores as well in order to maximize profits and popularity
+**Product Vision :** To create a new website to sell different fashion products of multiple variants that will be sold online on personal website as well as be distributed to big name stores as well in order to maximize profits and popularity
 ---
 **Functional Requirements:**